Editor’s Note: This page has been retired and is no longer being updated.

 The Federal Emergency Management Agency (FEMA) National Exercise Division (NED) oversees the National Exercise Program (NEP).

-The first series of drills were called TOPOFF, which ran from 2000 to 2009.
+The first series of drills was called TOPOFF, which ran from 2000 to 2009.

 The second series was called National Level Exercises (NLE), and ran from 2009 to 2012.